 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Note on ICD-10 codes: CPB 0323 does not list specific ICD-10-CM diagnosis codes.
-Work with your clinical team to identify the appropriate ICD-10 codes for the specific X-linked condition documented in the chart — the diagnosis code must match the carrier status and named condition in the medical record.
+Note on ICD-10 codes: CPB 0323 does not list specific ICD-10-CM codes in the policy data.
+Work with your coding team to identify the precise diagnosis codes for the patient's confirmed X-linked condition.
+The specificity of that diagnosis code is your primary medical necessity anchor on these claims.

 Track this policy across versions, search 1,500+ policies by CPT code, and get real-time alerts when any payer changes coverage.